intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset

-The function \code{compute\_mus()} is at the core of many other higher-level routines we use to estimate the \texttt{id}.
-In the following subsection, we show how to implement the \texttt{TWO-NN} model to obtain a point estimate of a global, homogeneous \texttt{id} accompanied by the corresponding confidence intervals (CI) or credible intervals (CrI).
+The function \texttt{compute\_mus()} is at the core of many other high-level routines we use to estimate the ID.
+The following subsection shows how to implement the TWO-NN model to obtain a point estimate of a global, homogeneous ID accompanied by the corresponding CIs or CRIs.